Car Buying Tips

 EV-CPO Hunter is a listing site that aggregates the vehicles from Tesla’s Used Inventory.
 Using the filters on their tool allows you to search the entire used inventory by specific options and features, model year, color, etc. in order to find the vehicles that match your criteria.
-From there, sort by price or by mileage, to surface the vehicles that you might want to explore further.
+From there, sort by price or by mileage, to list the vehicles that you might want to explore further.
 Clicking on the VIN will take you to the listing on the Tesla site.
-Here you’ll have access to a full description of the features, the provided renderings, an option to buy, and an option to request more pictures as needed.
+Here you’ll have access to a full description of the features, the provided renderings, an option to buy, and an option to request more pictures if required.

 Finding a High-Value Deal

 Tesla retains a high degree of control of the market for its used vehicles by carefully managing its used inventory.
 For that reason, the Tesla Model S resists depreciation better than most of its gas-powered peers.
 After 50,000 miles it only sheds about 28% of value.
 This does not mean however, that buying a used vehicle from Tesla is without its risks.
-Buying a used car, site unseen, will always be a risk.
+Buying a used car, sight unseen, will always be seen as a risk.
 To mitigate the risks and get yourself the best deal, it is important to think strategically.

-A Tesla Model S built in late 2014, with a serial number above 50,000 will likely mark the oldest vehicle I can recommend buying.
-In production runs before this time, the Model S suffered from a general poor build quality that was remedied at this time.
+A Tesla Model S built in late 2014, with a serial number above 50,000 will likely mark the oldest vehicle that I can recommend buying.
+In production runs before this time, the Model S suffered from a generally poor build quality that was remedied at that time.
 The aforementioned models have a build quality on par with the any new Tesla model.
 Additionally, Autopilot 1 (AP1) was available starting at that time, meaning you might be able to find a high-quality Model S equipped with AP1 for less than $40,000.

-Autopilot 1 was Tesla’s first suite of high tech active safety features made available in November of 2014.
+Autopilot 1 was Tesla’s first suite of high tech active safety features made available in November 2014.
 Since then, with the release of AP2, prospective Tesla owners are faced with another choice: whether to opt in for AP2, AP1, or to skip out on Autopilot altogether.
-Autopilot hardware, for either system is just a set of sensors, computers, and cameras that come together to allow the car to engage in certain active safety responses like automatic emergency braking, collision avoidance, and more.
+Autopilot hardware for either system is just a set of sensors, computers, and cameras that comes together to allow the car to engage in certain active safety responses like automatic emergency braking, collision avoidance, and more.
 AP1 was Tesla’s collaboration with MobilEye, but as that partnership became more strained, Tesla decided to create AP2 with NVIDIA in order to match their pace of innovation.
 What does this mean for you?

-Both systems will be incrementally updated, but, the updates to AP1 will be limited as compared to AP2, and AP1 will never have access to the Full Self-Driving Capability that Tesla is currently developing.
+Both systems will be incrementally updated, but, the updates to AP1 will be limited when compared to AP2, and AP1 will never have access to the Full Self-Driving Capability that Tesla is currently developing.
 As a used car buyer, regardless of your budget, the current differences between AP1 and AP2 are marginal.
 The decision, however, must be made in consideration of the future of your vehicle.
-If you are interested in spending more money now in hopes of a fully autonomous car with no current release date, then it might be worth it to make the investment today, however if you are looking to get your money’s worth today, AP1 is certainly more than sufficient and present in some of the best value Model S listings.
+If you are interested in spending more money now in hopes of a fully autonomous car with no current release date, then it might be worth it to make the investment today, however if you are looking to get your money’s worth today, AP1 is certainly more than sufficient and presents in some of the best value Model S listings.

 2016 Bumper Update